 Young child observation

-In the second year, you will observe a pre-school child in its family or in a nursery setting for an hour a week learning about the emotional meaning of the child’s behaviour as she or he starts to relate to others outside the family.
+You will observe a pre-school child in their family or nursery setting to learn about the emotional meaning of a child’s behaviour as they start to relate to others outside the family.

 Course length and study modes

 This is a three year Masters level course.
 Students may exit after one year with a Postgraduate Certificate (PgCert) or after two years with a Postgraduate Diploma (PgDip).
 The first two years are a prerequisite for clinical training as a child and adolescent psychoanalytic psychotherapist.
 The first year may also act as a prerequisite for clinical training as a psychological therapist with children, young people, and families.

 This course will develop your skills in detailed observation of infants and young children as they grow over a period of time.
 You will develop your insight and skills in understanding human development informed by a psychoanalytic approach and child development research.

 The application of observation skills to understanding your task and interactions in your work setting will also be central to your learning on the course.
 This course will provide you with a wider frame of reference for thinking about current work and enhance your capacity to make decisions about your career development.

 This course, or its equivalent, is a prerequisite for training as a child and adolescent psychotherapist on the Child and adolescent psychotherapy (M80)